Skip to content

 Gap analysis: Identifying and overcoming challenges

 Gap analysis is a process aimed at identifying and analyzing the differences ("gaps") between an organization's current state and its desired state.
+Incorporating a Strengths, Weaknesses, Opportunities, and Threats (SWOT) framework into the gap analysis can help identify not only areas of improvement but also leverage strengths and capitalize on opportunities while mitigating risks and addressing weaknesses.
 Conducting a gap analysis on the management system allows organizations to identify areas for improvement, implement corrective and preventive actions, and strengthen internal system knowledge to meet the company's current needs, promoting effectiveness and compliance with the current reality.

 During a gap analysis, some crucial points are analyzed: